Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Conclusion

-Lastly, there are spatiotemporal data in some inverse problem (e.g., advection-diffusion equation).
-In such cases, we could model the temporal pattern of observations in the emulation using some recurrent neural networks (RNN) \citep{Rumelhart_1986}, e.g., long short-term memory (LSTM) \citep{Hochreiter_1997}.
+There are spatiotemporal data in some inverse problems (e.g., advection-diffusion equation).
+In such cases, we could model the temporal pattern of observations in the emulation using some recurrent neural networks (RNN) \cite{Rumelhart_1986}, e.g., long short-term memory (LSTM) \cite{Hochreiter_1997}.
 We can then build a `CNN-RNN' emulator with convolutional layer for function (image) inputs and RNN layer for multivariate time series outputs.
-While we have obtained promising preliminary results, we intend to pursue this idea in our future work.
+While we have obtained promising preliminary results (See Figure \ref{fig:cnn_cnnrnn}), we intend to pursue this idea in a follow-up paper.
+Lastly, future research could involve replacing the MCMC algorithms in the sampling step with some recently proposed information gradient flow methods \cite{Wang_2021,wang2020} and comparing the performance with the current DREAMC approach.